Four deck stain samples showing clear, semi-transparent, semi-solid, and solid stain options on outdoor wood

 Best Overall Deck Stain Type

-The best deck stain for most homeowners is a semi-transparent exterior deck stain.
-It gives a strong balance of wood-grain visibility, color, UV protection, and moisture resistance.
-Use solid stain for older decks, clear sealer for newer wood, and semi-solid stain when you want more coverage without fully hiding the wood texture.
+The best deck stain for most homeowners is a semi-transparent exterior deck stain, recoated roughly every 2 to 3 years.
+Use solid stain (recoat every 4 to 5 years) for older decks, clear sealer for newer wood you want fully visible, and semi-solid stain when you want more coverage without fully hiding the wood texture.

 Best Deck Stain by Deck Condition